drufball/yosai/_drafts/actualization.md

 Moto emerged from Terran and immediately cursed, shielding his face as the setting sun stabbed daggers into his eyes.
 The rugged peaks of Iga were quite beautiful.
 Many features of the village, like Terran's west-facing exit, had been created to heighten the experience of the mountain.
 Moto still thought they were a little _too_ caught up in the aesthetic.

 Eventually, his eyes adjusted enough that he could lower his hand, though they still watered as he looked down the rock face.
 The metal mining cart that he usually took to the Playground was immediately to his right.
 In front of him was a steep, switchbacked trail leading down the mountain.
-The other three houses were isolated, but Terran was located in the largest source of stone in Iga, which meant it shared its squat, bulky peak with the main village below.
+The other three houses were isolated, but Terran was situated within the largest source of stone in Iga, which meant it shared its squat, bulky peak with the main village below.

 The village was huddled in the crook of several upthrust spears of stone.
-The rock formations blocked the wind and hid the massive plunge into clouds on all sides.
+The rock formations blocked the wind and hid the massive drop into clouds on all sides.
 The village was where those who supported the normal functions of the village lived, so it was made to feel more welcoming.

 Moto set off down the trail.
 He let his body lean forward precariously, pulling on the stone behind to steady himself.
 Occasionally, his focus would slip and he would stumble forward, coming alarmingly close to the edges of the trail.
 But Moto pushed himself to use his ability constantly.
 He wanted it to be as easy as breathing.

 Besides, it made every hill feel like a flat surface, which was a huge advantage amidst a village of mountain-crazed architects.

 Moto made it to the base of the mountain and passed between the modest wooden buildings of the village, watching as shop keepers stood on ladders, lighting paper lanterns for the evening.
-Many of the lanterns were painted with a many tailed fox, ready to pounce.
+Many of the lanterns were painted with a many-tailed fox, ready to pounce.
 The image was repeated in stone statues all over Iga, paying tribute to Tsukuyomi.
 The Champion who protected Iga was aligned with the fox god.

 At the edge of the buildings, Moto walked along the raised walkways that passed between the public gardens.
 At this altitude, Iga imported most of it's food from Koga below, but the village made sure to produce enough to last a while on its own, just in case.

-On the other side of the gardens, the Gearhouse stood pressed against one of the stone outcroppings.
+On the other side of the gardens, the Gearhouse stood pressed against one of the stone outcroppings that surrounded the village.
 The building was nearly as big as the Playground, 6 stories tall and as wide as three houses from the village behind Moto.
 From this side, the building looked dull.
 It's unadorned square lines and small windows hiding the chaos that rang within.
 The Gearhouse was where they maintained the mechanisms that powered the steel carts connecting the spires of Iga.
 It was also where new weapons were invented and tested.

 The opposite side of the Gearhouse, which protruded from the other side of the rock outcropping, was a web of steel railways and open-air rooms for testing projectiles and explosives.
 Not all of the rooms were open-air by design.

 Moto entered the building and approached the railcart hub.
 The Gearhouse had a connection to every spire in Iga, which often made it the fastest way to get around.

 A short, young woman with bright red hair and ruby-colored eyes sat at the barrier in front of the railcart tracks, drumming her fingers against the railing and looking into the distance absently.
 She didn't notice Moto as he approached.
-A notebook lay open in the woman's lap.
+A notebook lay open in her lap.
 From his angle, Moto could only make out a series of figures and numbers scrawled haphazardly across the page.
 Moto tapped the woman's shoulder.

 The woman yelped in surprise, throwing her notebook into the air as she leapt from her seat and spun towards Moto.
 Moto managed to pull the notebook through the air and into his hand before if crashed to the ground.

 The woman stood with her hand on her chest, breathing heavily as she looked up at Moto.
 "Mother's Scales, what's _wrong_ with you?
 You can't say something a few feet away like a normal person?
 You scared me half to death!"
 The woman gasped and looked around the ground frantically.
 "My notebook!
 Have you seen--"

-Moto held the book out to her, still too caught off by her reaction to say anything.
+Moto held the book out to her, still too caught off guard by her reaction to say anything.
 The woman snatched the book from his hands and sat back on the stool in a huff.
 She looked at his tight-fitting black clothes.

 "All you Daggers are so creepy, moving around without making a sound.
 Well?
 Don't you have anything to say for yourself?"